The law on disability discrimination

 - contractors and self-employed people hired to personally do the work

-- they have a condition or impairment considered a disability by law
+- they do not realise their condition is considered a disability by law

 Find out more about:

-The Equality Act 2010 also protects people who are no longer disabled but had a disability in the past.
+The Equality Act 2010 also protects people who had a disability in the past.

-- someone is turned down for a promotion because of a high absence record in the past, when their employer knew this was because of a serious injury that was considered a disability
+- someone is turned down for a promotion because of a high absence record in the past, when their employer knows this was because of a serious injury that was considered a disability

 - someone is harassed at work because of a past mental health condition

 If you need more general discrimination advice, you can read discrimination and the Equality Act 2010.
 This includes advice on employer responsibilities and on other protected characteristics.